-Most of the companies do sell their PC or Laptops with pre-installed versions of the UNIX or LINUX O.S.
+Most of the companies sell their PC or Laptops with pre-installed versions of the UNIX or LINUX O.S.
 Dell Desktop, Laptop & Notebook series features Ubuntu.
-Ubuntu is one of the most popular open source, Linux based OS on the plant.
+Ubuntu is one of the most popular open sources, Linux based OS on the plant.

 Internet Applications for Linux Hosting